-Vessels navigating on the Rhine shall be subject to the requirements of the RPR, in particular Article 8.11(1)(a) and the requirements of the ES-TRIN, in particular Annex 8, Chapter 3.
+Vessels navigating on the Rhine shall be subject to the requirements of the RPR, in particular article 8.11(1)(a) and the requirements of the ES-TRIN, in particular annex 8, (2.1.11).

-The liquefied natural gas (LNG) bunker station mandatory firefighting equipment should be correctly positioned and ready for immediate use.
+The liquefied natural gas (LNG) bunker truck mandatory firefighting equipment should be correctly positioned and ready for immediate use.